 - 1 dsp oil

-Puncture each pepper first, to prevent them collapsing.
+Puncture each pepper first, to prevent them from collapsing.
 Blanch for three minutes in boiling water.
 Add the above ingredients to heated jars, packed with the peppers.
 Then pour over the brine:

 - 1 dsp sugar